Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Hotpress vs. Coldpress

 "Hotpress," "Coldpress," or "Rough" are all designations assigned to watercolor paper.
-There are different processes for making paper.
-Each method produces a different tooth or surface texture.
+Different processes make paper, producing a different tooth or surface texture.

 Hotpress

-Is extremely smooth.
-When it is manufactured, heated cylinders press the paper flat, and this causes the paper to mold and flatten, resulting in a smooth surface.
-Hotpress papers are typically preferred by portrait artists, pen & ink artists, detailed watercolor paintings, or anyone looking for control or precision in their mark-making.
+It is incredibly smooth.
+When manufactured, heated cylinders press the paper flat, causing it to mold and flatten, resulting in a smooth surface.
+Hotpress papers are typically preferred by portrait artists, pen-and-ink artists, detailed watercolor paintings, or anyone looking for control or precision in their mark-making.

 Coldpress